GETTING BACK TO LIFE

 RETURNING TO WORK

-Many returning hostages struggle to know when and how best to return to work.
+Many returning hostages and wrongful detainees struggle to know when and how best to return to work.
 Some may want a long period of rehabilitation, while others might want to go back to work straight away.
 This is a personal choice and everyone is different.
 Try to pace yourself and take notice of how you feel mentally and physically.

 There are a number of things to consider: